intel/nauta/docs/user-guide/actions/template_packs.md

    `values.yaml` (step #3 above).

-## NAUTA values.yaml placeholders
+## NAUTA values.yaml Placeholders

 ### `NAUTA.CommandLine`

-The NAUTA.CommandLine placeholder, when placed within the `values.yaml` file, will be substituted for the list of command line parameters specified when submitting an experiment via `nctl experiment submit` command.
+The `NAUTA.CommandLine` placeholder, when placed within the `values.yaml` file, will be substituted for the list of command line parameters specified when submitting an experiment via `nctl experiment submit` command.